PriorIT

 Bugs

-What does "finding a bug" consist of?
+does "finding a bug" consist of?
+What

-What if I am not happy that something you called a bug was one?
+if I am not happy that something you called a bug was one?
+What

-What difference does the bug severity make?
+difference does the bug severity make?

 Payment

-What does it mean that I "pay-per-bug"?
+does it mean that I "pay-per-bug"?
+What

-How much does it cost?
+much does it cost?

 General

-We will test websites and any software that can be tested reasonably independently of complex hardware set-ups.
-So, for example we test:
+We will test websites and any software that can be tested reasonably independently of

-• All types of websites
+- All types of websites

-• Standalone windows style applications, e.g.
+- Standalone windows style applications, e.g.

-• financial packages
+- financial packages

-• Microsoft Access database applications
+- Microsoft Access database applications

-• multimedia applications
+- multimedia applications

-• games
+- games

-• PC tools
+- PC tools

-• etc.
+- etc.

-This is purely a practical issue; because we test at our own site, we must be able to reconstruct reasonably easily the environment in which the software runs.
-If in doubt, contact us.
+own site, we must be able to reconstruct reasonably easily the environment in

 Return to top of page.